 One of my favorite parts about summer is the abundance of fresh fruits and vegetables.
 Whether you are shopping at the farmer’s market, a roadside stand, or even your favorite grocery store, summer is the best time of year to find most of your favorites at the peak of their season.

 These peak summer veggies are especially delicious when served raw, which makes this creamy garlic herb dressing the perfect addition to your summer table.

 Try it as a dip for a veggie tray, a spread for your favorite summer sandwich, a marinade for grilled pork or chicken, or a simple salad dressing.
 However you use it, this homemade dressing is sure to please.

-When it comes to the question of buying pre-made or making salad dressings yourself at home, in my opinion homemade always wins.
+When it comes to the question of buying pre-made or making homemade salad dressings, in my household homemade always wins.
 They not only taste better, but you can tailor them just how you like.
-Furthermore, they are typically much easier to make than you would think.
+Bonus: they are typically much easier to make than you would think.

 - 1/2 cup milk*